BOUNDARY WATERS WILD RICE SOUP

 salt and pepper

-put all in food processor or blender and blend until creates a paste(keep in blender until pasta is boiled)
+put all in food processor or blender and pulse until creates a paste(keep in blender until pasta is boiled)

 when noodles are cooked, drain and keep 1/2 cup water for reserve